Conolidine

 Conolidine is an indole alkaloid.
-Preliminary reports suggest that it could provide analgesic effects with few of the detrimental side-effects associated with opioids such as morphine, though at present it has only been evaluated in mouse models.
+Preliminary reports suggest that it could provide analgesic effects with few of the detrimental side-effects associated with opioids, such as morphine, though at present [when?] it has been evaluated only in mouse models.

-Conolidine was first isolated in 2004 from the bark of the Tabernaemontana divaricata (crepe jasmine) shrub which is used in traditional Chinese medicine.
+Conolidine was first isolated in 2004 from the bark of the Tabernaemontana divaricata (crape jasmine) shrub which is used in traditional Chinese medicine.

 The first asymmetric total synthesis of conolidine was developed by Micalizio and coworkers in 2011.
 This synthetic route allows access to either enantiomer (mirror image) of conolidine via an early enzymatic resolution.
 Notably, evaluation of the synthetic material resulted in the discovery that both enantiomers of the synthetic compound show analgesic effects.

 Syntheses

 The Micalizio route (2011) achieved the end product in 9 steps from a commercially available acetyl-pyridine.
 Notable reactions include a [2,3]-Still-Wittig rearrangement and a conformationally-controlled intramolecular Mannich cyclization.

 The Weinreb group (2014) used a conjugative addition of an indole precursor to an oxime-substituted nitrosoalkene to generate the tetracyclic skeleton of conolidine in 4 steps.

 Takayama and colleagues (2016) synthesized conolidine and apparicine through a gold(I)-catalyzed exo-dig synthesis of a racemic piperidinyl aldehyde.

 Ohno and Fujii (2016) accessed the tricyclic pre-Mannich intermediate through a chiral gold(I) catalyzed cascade cyclization.

 In 2019, a six step synthesis was developed using Gold-catalyzed cyclization reaction and Pictet-Spengler reaction having 19% overall yield.